boldport/boldport-club-community/README.md

 ## TODO

 * move to a final repo to something like https://github.com/boldport/boldportclub-community
-* improve the styling.
+* improve the styling - give it a distinct "Boldport Club Community" feel and logo.
 The site currently only has absolutely minimal tweaks over a basic [bootstrap layout](http://getbootstrap.com/).
 * favicons
 * enable the content submission form (formspree.io)
 * configure disqus (tardate used for testing)